toddsundsted/ktistec/README.md

 ## Running Tests

-The the tests requires that you set the `KEMAL_ENV` environment variable before running them, or they will lock up.
+The tests require that you set the `KEMAL_ENV` environment variable before running them.
 Running the tests is:

 ```
 KEMAL_ENV=test crystal spec